wp-plugins/wordpress-tooltips/readme.txt

 <li>Show any content in tooltip  box: video, audio/song, image/photo, advertising, links/text, show tooltips for nextgen gallery,Show tooltips on image,Show tooltips on button...</li>
 <li>Any post types and pages supported.</li>
 <li>WordPress standard TinyMCE editor: you can use wordpress standard TinyMCE editor to add/edit/delete text, image, song, video and so on</li>
-<li>Detect and fix your error automatically: Our plugin will detect what you filled in the customize style panel, if you forget input ¡°px¡± for the width or ¡°#¡± in your color, our plugin will still works well.</li>
+<li>Detect and fix your error automatically: Our plugin will detect what you filled in the customize style panel, for example, if you forget input "px" for the width or "#" in your color, our plugin will still works well.</li>
 ...

 <h4>Live Demo of Wordpress Tooltips Pro:</h4>